cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

 By implementing this function, we've now completed the authorization/authentication portion of the tutorial!
-Our application will authorize any incoming users, redirecting them to Auth0 and verifying their access tokens, before they're allowed to see our Workers Site content.
-To configure your deployment, and publish the application, you can skip to the "Publish" section, but in the next few portions of the tutorial, we'll focus on some of the more interesting aspects of this project: using user information in our application, via "edge state hydration", logging out our users, and some improvements and customizations that can be done to this application to make it ready for production usage.
+Our application will authorize any incoming users, redirecting them to Auth0 and verifying their access tokens before they're allowed to see our Workers Site content.
+To configure your deployment and publish the application, you can skip to the "Publish" section, but in the next few portions of the tutorial, we'll focus on some of the more interesting aspects of this project: using user information in our application, via "edge state hydration", logging out our users, and some improvements and customizations that can be done to this application to make it ready for production usage.

 ### Improvements and customizations